kainthvibhor1/demo-docker/README.md

 5. Navigate to `localhost:8080` to view the results

+6. Navigate to `localhost:8080/swagger-ui.html` to view the Swagger Documentation page.
+The tab `controller` contains the docs

 ## Configuring the application

 1. Update the mongo database URI in the application-docker.properties file (The application uses Spring Profiles for separation)